-A facet joint injection involves injecting local anaesthetics and sometimes steroids into or around a facet joint.
-The local anaesthetics numb the nerves to the facet joint to give pain relief.
-The steroids reduce inflammation and may make the pain relief last longer.
+A facet joint medial branch block involves injecting local anaesthetics into or around a facet joint to see if this relieves your back pain.
+Sometimes steroids are also used to reduce inflammation and to make the pain relief last longer.

-What are the benefits of a facet joint injection?
+What are the benefits of a facet joint medial branch block?

-A facet joint injection can be used to find out if your pain is caused by your facet joints.
+A facet joint medial branch block can be used to find out if your pain is caused by your facet joints.

 Are there any alternatives to the injection?

 An x-ray or scan can show if you have osteoarthritis in one or more of your facet joints.

 If you decide not to have an injection, your doctor may be able to suggest other methods of pain relief.
 You may need more painkillers that are more likely to make you feel sick or drowsy.

 What does the procedure involve?

 A facet joint medial branch block usually takes less than 30 minutes.
 Your doctor may use an x-ray to guide them while they give the injection.

 Your doctor will carefully insert the needle for the injection.
 They may inject dye (colourless contrast fluid) and take an x-ray to help them to check that the needle is in the right position.
 Sometimes your doctor will use an ultrasound scanner to help guide them while they insert the needle.